 No Grains, No Pain for me.

-Recently, I cut all grains out of my diet (not really planning to, but I did) and I noticed that a limp from a pain in my hip (that I had for over a year) had disappeared.
-I would work out with a vengeance, and limp out.
-I would leave a movie theater and limp out.
+When I originally posted this in 2017 I had cut out all grains, and I noticed that a limp from a pain in my hip (that I had for over a year) had disappeared.

 When you choose not to eat grains, you don’t have to give up textures.
 I’d rather eat color and have big crunch with full flavor any day.